Riverside Services

 Get to know our expert Riverside Team

-With prior experience as President of the California Receivers Forum (CRF) Los Angeles/Orange County Chapter, President of the National Association of Federal Equity Receivers (NAFER), panel members at receiver conferences, we are leaders in our industry.
+With decades of combined experience and leadership roles such as President of the California Receivers Forum (CRF) and the National Association of Federal Equity Receivers (NAFER), our team is recognized statewide for excellence in receivership and fiduciary appointments.

 Offices